mmanela/phantomjs_settimeout_issue/README.md

 ## Runnable Repro

-This repro contains a phantomJS application (phantom.js) which will demonstrate this issue.
+[This repo](https://github.com/mmanela/phantomjs_settimeout_issue) contains a phantomJS application (phantom.js) which will reproduce this issue.

 ```